Nation's school

-Nation’s school (Millet mektebi) was the name of a campaign of series of courses offered to adults to learn the Latin alphabet in Turkey in 1929–1932.
+Nation’s school (Millet mektebi) was the name of a campaign of series of courses offered to adults to learn the Latin script-based Turkish alphabet in Turkey in 1929–1932.

 Background

-The Ottoman Empire, like many Islamic countries, used the Arabic alphabet, even though it was not able to reproduce certain Turkish vowels.
+The Ottoman Empire, like many Islamic countries, used the Arabic script, even though it was not able to reproduce certain Turkish vowels.
 Because the alphabet stemmed from the Quran, it was considered unalterable.
-After the collapse of the Empire, the leader of the Turkish Republic, Mustafa Kemal Atatürk, adopted the Latin alphabet in 1928, adjusting it to suit the Turkish language: omitting "Q", "W" and "X", and adding diacritical marks to create umlaut versions of "O", "U" and "I", and the accented letters "Ç", "Ş" and "Ğ".
+After the collapse of the Empire, the leader of the Turkish Republic, Mustafa Kemal Atatürk, adopted the Latin script in 1928, adjusting it to suit the Turkish language: omitting "Q", "W" and "X", and adding diacritical marks to create umlaut versions of "O", "U" and "I", and the accented letters "Ç", "Ş" and "Ğ".

 Alphabet reform

-In June 1928, Atatürk asked Mustafa Necati, the Minister of National Education to form a committee to adopt the Latin alphabet.
-On 9 August 1928, Atatürk announced that the Latin alphabet would replace the Arabic alphabet.
+In June 1928, Atatürk asked Mustafa Necati, the Minister of National Education to form a committee to adopt the Latin script.
+On 9 August 1928, Atatürk announced that the Latin script would replace the Arabic script.
 On 1 November 1928, the parliament passed the law of the new Turkish alphabet as Act no 1353, and on 11 November 1928, the government decided to establish the "nation’s school".
 The project started on 24 November 1928.
 These schools were actually series of short courses for the adults.
-According to Falih Rıfkı Atay, a member of the committee, learning of the Latin alphabet was more difficult for the literate people, who already used Arabic alphabet than for the illiterate people.
+According to Falih Rıfkı Atay, a member of the committee, learning of the Latin script was more difficult for the literate people, who already used Arabic script than for the illiterate people.
 He added that if the rate of literacy had not been so low, the alphabet reform would be impossible to apply.